vremyavnikuda/grim-rs/MIGRATION.md

 - Better error messages
 - More robust error recovery

+### Bug Fixes

+**Critical bug in `capture_outputs()` fixed**: Previously, when capturing multiple outputs, all captures incorrectly used the first output instead of the specific output requested.
+This is now fixed - each output is captured independently as intended.

+This fix doesn't require code changes but significantly improves multi-monitor capture reliability.

 ---

 ## Quick Migration Checklist

+- [ ] Replace `Grim::default()` with `Grim::new()?`
 - [ ] Replace `box.x` with `box.x()`
 - [ ] Replace `box.y` with `box.y()`
 - [ ] Replace `box.width` with `box.width()`